vocobox/vocobox/README.md

 See the component section of this document to learn more about algorithms used in this project.

+To get notified of futured version, simply <a href="https://twitter.com/Vocobox">follow Vocobox</a> on Twitter.

 ## Applications

 Folder vocobox/dev/java/vocobox-apps provides several applications